Retail sales rose solidly last month in a sign that consumers are still spending freely

 NEW YORK (AP) — Americans increased their purchases at retailers last month – for clothing, dining out, online goods and other areas – in a sign that solid consumer spending is still powering a resilient U.S. economy.

 Retail sales rose a better-than-expected 0.7% in July from June, according to the Commerce Department’s report Tuesday.
-The gain followed a revised 0.3% gain the previous month, the government said.
+The gain was higher than a revised 0.3% increase the previous month and marked four straight months of increases.
+The figure also surpassed the 0.2% increase in consumer prices last month, indicating that shoppers are spending at a healthy pace.

 Analysts noted that spending on Amazon Prime Day, the online juggernaut’s big two-day sales event that took place earlier last month, also helped boost online sales.